 If daycare is letting them fall asleep and you’ve tried to get creative, let it go!
 Sometimes we can’t completely control their environment and schedule.
 Their schedule might look a bit different on daycare days.
 Don’t get discouraged!

-The no nap transition is going to take about four to six weeks.
+The no nap transition is going to take about six to eight weeks.
 While their bodies are adjusting, be sure to move up bedtime and offer some midday downtime.

 I know it seems like a big step in your child’s life, but you can do it!
 You are doing a great job!
 Looking for more sleep tips?
-Subscribe to my podcast or try out our Little Z Sleep Society.
+Subscribe to my podcast!

 We're here to help you get started!